seasonSH/DocFace/README.md

 --output /path/to/output.npy
 ```

 Notice that the images in the image list follow the same naming convention of the training dataset.
 That is, ID images should start with "A\*\*" and selfie images should start with "B\*\*".
-An example imagelist.txt is given in the repo.

 ## Models

-- BaseModel (unconstraind face matching): [Google Drive](https://drive.google.com/file/d/1YIZXsvtxQ4HkwGUDqq3bSwZVIv9e338R/view?usp=sharing) | [Baidu Yun](https://pan.baidu.com/s/16IbYbnNkk1YsEnlcrpadVA)
+- BaseModel (unconstraind face matching): [Google Drive](https://drive.google.com/open?id=1nBmggq4uixcI2AtucGu5nsa28dJRwkIz) | [Baidu Yun](https://pan.baidu.com/s/1RadsPNjcdzBDYcdoN5BAhQ)

 - Fine-tuned DocFace model: (contact the author)